 A common phrase among collectors, sellers and buyers of vintage collectibles such as comic books and cars, meaning in excellent, unblemished, undamaged, near-perfect or perfect condition.
 It is the highest level of an item’s possible presentability.
 The expression, which came into use around 1900, alludes to the condition of a freshly minted coin.

-As played by Sabrina Scharf in the original Star Trek TV series episode “The Paradise Syndrome,” Miramanee was Temple Priestess of The People, a race reminiscent of (and, as hinted by Spock, possibly seeded on their planet by) Native American tribes such as the Navajo, Delaware and Mohican.
+As played by Sabrina Scharf in the original Star Trek TV series episode “The Paradise Syndrome,” Miramanee was Temple Priestess of The People, a race reminiscent of Native American tribes such as the Navajo, Delaware and Mohican.
 Her station as Temple Priestess is a hereditary one, as the eldest daughter of the Chief.
 By tradition, the Temple Priestess always marries the Medicine Chief, and their eldest son would become Medicine Chief in his turn.

 When Captain Kirk and the Enterprise landing party arrive to save The People’s planet from colliding with an oncoming asteroid big enough to destroy it, the captain accidentally falls into an obelisk, which is a type of holy relic to The People.
 When an amnesiac Kirk emerges from it, in view of Miramanee and her maiden, he is taken for a god.
 Kirk soon saves a boy who had taken water into his lungs by using simple artificial respiration methods, but to the primitive people, he performs a miracle, and he is made Medicine Chief.
 Kirk and Miramanee, now betrothed by tradition, fall in love during the months it takes a crippled Enterprise to figure a way to destroy the asteroid.